engagingnewsproject/enp-platform/wp-content/plugins/custom-twitter-feeds/README.txt

 **Solutions**

-**#1 - Your Twitter access tokens might not be valid**
+**#1 - Your Smash Balloon connection might not be valid**

-The easiest way to verify this is by going back to the Settings page for the Custom Twitter Feeds plugin and clicking the big blue Twitter login button on the "Configure" tab to get new Twitter access tokens.
-If you haven't set up your own Twitter App, the only way to use the Custom Twitter Feeds plugin is to click the big blue button to get a Twitter access token and Twitter access token secret that is compatible with the default Twitter client used by Smash Balloon.
+You can reset or recollect your site access token by going to the Settings page for the Custom Twitter Feeds plugin and clicking the "Refresh" button to start the process of retrieving a new site key.

 **#2 - You have checked the box to use your own Twitter app information but one or more of the fields are incorrect**

+Note: Connecting you own Twitter App is not yet available but will be soon.
 All four fields, Twitter consumer token, Twitter consumer secret, Twitter access token, and Twitter access token secret, need to come from the Twitter app that you set up on Twitter.com.
 Try returning to your personal Twitter app management page https://apps.twitter.com/ and confirming that all four fields, Twitter consumer token, Twitter consumer secret, Twitter access token, and Twitter access token secret are entered correctly in the corresponding fields on the Custom Twitter Feeds plugin's "Configure" tab.

 **#3 - You may need to raise the number of tweets to retrieve**

 Navigate to the type of Twitter feed you are trying to display on twitter.com.
 For example, if you are displaying a Twitter feed from the screenname "smashballoon", go to https://twitter.com/smashballoon.
 Make sure there are tweets visible.
 Then click on the link "Tweets & replies".
 If there are a more recent replies than original tweets, there may be too many tweets being filtered out to display any.
 Twitter replies are removed by default.
 You can raise the number of tweets to retrieve initially by going to the Custom Twitter Feed Settings page, "Customize" tab, and navigating to the "Advanced" area.
 Then raise the "Tweet Multiplier" and test to see if your Twitter feed now displays tweets.

-If you're still having trouble displaying your Tweets after trying the common issues above then please [contact support](https://smashballoon.com/custom-twitter-feeds/support/?utm_campaign=twitter-free&utm_source=readme&utm_medium=troubledisplaying) for assistance.
+If you're still having trouble displaying your Tweets after trying the common issues above, then please [contact support](https://smashballoon.com/custom-twitter-feeds/support/?utm_source=twitter-free&utm_medium=readmefile&utm_campaign=common-issues&utm_content=support) for assistance.

 == Screenshots ==

 1. By default the Custom Twitter Feeds plugin inherits styles from your theme
-2. Display multiple Twitter feeds and customize each one
+2. Display a Twitter Feed and customize it as needed
 3. Custom Twitter Feeds Settings pages
 4. Built in customization settings make customizing your Twitter feed widget easy
 5. Additional styling options are built into the Custom Twitter Feeds plugin
-6. Use handy shortcode options to customize individual Twitter feeds
+6. Use handy shortcode options to customize individual Twitter feed
-7. To display a Twitter feed just copy and paste the shortcode into a Twitter widget or page
+7. To display the Twitter feed just copy and paste the shortcode into a Twitter widget or page

 == Changelog ==
+= 2.1.1 =
+* Fix: Fixed a PHP error occurring in sites using PHP 7.1 or lower.

+= 2.1 =
+* Important: We are launching our new Twitter solution for our free users!
+This will require you to connect to Smash Balloon by verifying an email address and receiving a special site token that can be used to update a single feed.
+See [our website]('https://smashballoon.com/doc/smash-balloon-twitter-changes-free-version/?utm_source=twitter-free&utm_medium=readme-changelog&utm_campaign=smash-twitter-update&utm_content=OurWebsite') for information about how the new system works.
+* Important: Due to the higher costs for updating feeds, our free users will be limited to one feed that is updated once a week.
+For more updates and more feeds, consider [upgrading to Pro](https://smashballoon.com/custom-twitter-feeds/?utm_source=twitter-free&utm_medium=readmefile&utm_campaign=twitter-liteupgrade&utm_content=UpgradeToPro).

 = 2.0.7 =
 * Update: We are working on a solution for our free users to see an updated feed.
 [See this page for more information]('https://smashballoon.com/doc/smash-balloon-twitter-changes-free-version/?utm_source=twitter-free&utm_medium=readme-changelog&utm_campaign=smash-twitter-update&utm_content=MoreInformation').
 Thank you for your patience while we continue to fight for your success with our plugin!